-Acceptable methods of permanent on-farm marking, when carried out by trained and competent person, include ear tagging as approved by Defra (a legal requirement) and implanted electronic transponders.
+REVISED Acceptable methods of permanent on-farm marking, when carried out by a trained and competent person, include ear tagging as approved by Defra (a legal requirement) and implanted electronic transponders.

 Tattooing and freeze-branding result in a permanent mark which allows cattle to be identified from a distance.
-Whilst not prohibited under the standards, they cause pain when being applied so the use, whenever possible, of alternative methods such as appropriately fitted neck bands and legs straps is strongly encouraged.
+Whilst not prohibited under the standards, they cause pain when being applied so the use, whenever possible, of alternatives such as appropriately fitted neck bands and leg straps is strongly encouraged.